 Understanding and securely handling cryptocurrencies tools call for specialized knowledge and attached risk.
 It becomes a user’s responsibility to take care of their key and holding and follow the process of multi-factor authentication with utmost privacy.

-Also, there have been far too many security related incidents, which have begged the interference of stringent security and privacy algorithms brought in by a sound blockchain development company.
+Also, there have been far too many security related incidents, which have begged the interference of stringent security and privacy algorithms brought in by sound blockchain development companies.
 While the solution creators have been taking control of the task, as DeFi users you too must keep yourself updated with changed service terms between different wallets, exchanges, and other crypto projects.

-Lastly, in case of traditional currencies, investors have benchmarks and historical data to look at before taking any investment decision.
+Lastly, in the case of traditional currencies, investors have benchmarks and historical data to look at before taking any investment decision.
 The same privilege, however, is not given to the DeFi users.
 The lack of historical numbers makes it difficult for them to assess the associated risk.
 This, in turn, makes it necessary for them to perform extensive research on their own.

-Famous Decentralized Finance Projects
+Famous DeFi Projects

 MakerDAO: Decentralized reserve bank and stablecoin

-Maker is a stablecoin project wherein every stablecoin is pegged to US dollar and backed by the collateral in form of crypto.
+Maker is a stablecoin project wherein every stablecoin is pegged to the US dollar and backed by the collateral in the form of crypto.
 Entrepreneurs can also develop their own DAI stablecoin on the Maker Oasis dapp platform.
 Maker is a lot more than a mere stablecoin project, it aspires to be the answer to how can DeFi develop into a reserve bank.
 The people who hold MKR can even vote on crucial decisions like Stability Fees – similar to how the Federal Reserve’s Federal Open Market Committee votes on Fed Funds rate.

 Compound: Borrow and lend

 It is a Blockchain powered lending and borrowing dapp – one of the most flourishing categories of open finance.
 Users can deposit their crypto in the Compound Contract as collateral and can borrow against it.
-It then automatically matched lenders and borrowers and adjust the interest rate dynamically on the basis of demand and supply and open lending protocols.
+It then automatically matched lenders and borrowers and adjusted the interest rate dynamically on the basis of demand and supply and open lending protocols.